-WPA fixes
+WPA2 fixes

-Although WPA Personal also uses a shared key, it is enormously more straightforward than WEP because WPA allows you to make up and use a passphrase-a sequence of letters, numbers, and punctuation that can be just like a normal phrase you might enter.
+Although WPA2 Personal also uses a shared key, it is enormously more straightforward than WEP because WPA2 allows you to make up and use a passphrase-a sequence of letters, numbers, and punctuation that can be just like a normal phrase you might enter.
 Passphrases must be between 8 and 63 characters long.
 (A simpler method involves even less effort: see Simplify with Wi-Fi Protected Setup, a few pages ahead.)

-All WPA drivers must support the same conversion from passphrase into encryption-key material-the underlying bits that are used to scramble packets-so there's no compatibility issue between Mac OS X and Windows, or among any operating systems.
+All WPA2 drivers must support the same conversion from passphrase into encryption-key material-the underlying bits that are used to scramble packets-so there's no compatibility issue between Mac OS X and Windows, or among any operating systems.

-WPA Personal has its own key weakness: short keys based on words found in any dictionary in any language can be discovered through brute force relatively quickly.
+WPA2 Personal has its own key weakness: short keys based on words found in any dictionary in any language can be discovered through brute force relatively quickly.
 Making a key at least 20 characters long-pick your favorite obscure song lyric, for instance-overcomes this problem, as does choosing random characters for shorter keys.

-Changing the network name (SSID) from its default also increases security because WPA Personal uses the network name to create the actual key, and because some crackers compile pre-computed keys based on common access point names and dictionary words.
-(In fact, at a security conference in mid-2007, one group was distributing a multi-terabyte database of pre-cracked WPA keys for common SSIDs to anyone with, well, multiple terabytes of storage on them.)
+One cracking service, advertised as a service for checking your key's strength, charges \$17 or \$34 (price based on speed) to run a cluster of computers that test 136 million dictionary words against a network name you provide.
+Changing the network name (SSID) from its default also increases security because WPA2 Personal uses the network name to create the actual key, and because some crackers compile pre-computed keys based on common access point names and dictionary words.
+One group of crackers has a multi-terabyte-sized database of a million words encrypted against 1,000 common SSIDs.

 Do you like pain?
-You can enter a WPA key in hexadecimal form, if you like pain.
-While WEP keys are no longer than 26 hexadecimal digits, WPA keys are 64 hexadecimal digits long!
-Devices that support WPA must handle passphrase entry in order to gain Wi-Fi Alliance certification.
+You can enter a WPA2 key in hexadecimal form, if you like pain.
+While WEP keys are no longer than 26 hexadecimal digits, WPA2 keys are 64 hexadecimal digits long!
+Devices that support WPA2 must handle passphrase entry in order to gain Wi-Fi Alliance certification.
 Thus, it's almost impossible that you would need to enter the hex key.
 At least, we hope so, because it's nearly impossible to enter 64 hex digits in a row correctly.

-Wi-Fi adapters that don't support WPA can use only WEP, and while some access points-including both models of Apple's 2007 AirPort Extreme Base Station-can support WEP and WPA on the same network, we don't recommend it.
-The best option is to upgrade to devices that support at least plain WPA.
+Wi-Fi adapters that don't support WPA2 can use only WEP, and while some access points-including both models of Apple's 2007 AirPort Extreme Base Station-can support WEP and WPA/WPA2 on the same network, we don't recommend it.
+The best option is to upgrade to devices that support at least plain WPA2.
 Check manufacturers' Web sites for information on updating.

-Note: Windows XP Service Pack 2, Windows Vista, and Mac OS X 10.3.3 and later all support both WPA and WPA2.
+Note: Windows XP Service Pack 2, Windows Vista and 7, and Mac OS X 10.3.3 and later all support both WPA and WPA2.

-Turn on WPA
+Turn on WPA2

-Enabling WPA security is straightforward in every gateway we've used.
+Enabling WPA2 security is straightforward in every gateway we've used.
 But, before you get started, make sure you are ready:

-- For office security setup, first read Secure Small Office Wi-Fi, where we explain using WPA Enterprise, which is more appropriate for company security. - If you plan to use Wi-Fi Protected Setup (WPS) to connect from clients (or if you don't know what WPS is) see Simplify with Wi-Fi Protected Setup, a few pages ahead.
-Some kinds of WPS require that WPA be configured first.
+- For office security setup, first read Secure Small Office Wi-Fi, where we explain using WPA2 Enterprise, which is more appropriate for company security. - If you plan to use Wi-Fi Protected Setup (WPS) to connect from clients (or if you don't know what WPS is) see Simplify with Wi-Fi Protected Setup, a few pages ahead.
+Some kinds of WPS require that WPA2 be configured first.